psub86/Statistical-Models-Projects/README.md

 # Statistical-Models-Projects
-Collection of my programs using Inference Statistics and Bayes Statistics
+Collection of my projects using Inference Statistics and Bayes Statistics